bobbingwide/sb-children-block/README.md

 4. Children block depth=-1

 ## Upgrade Notice
-# 1.2.1
+# 1.2.2
-Tested with WordPress 6.1.1 and Gutenberg 15.2.0
+Tested with WordPress 6.3 and Gutenberg 16.3.0

 ## Changelog
-# 1.2.1
+# 1.2.2
 * Changed: Update wp-scripts and rebuild #21
-* Changed: explicitely state support for link and text colors
-* Changed: Update src/README.md - copied from sb-chart-block #11
-* Tested: With WordPress 6.1.1 and WordPress Multi Site
+* Tested: With WordPress 6.3 and WordPress Multi Site
-* Tested: With Gutenberg 15.2.0
+* Tested: With Gutenberg 16.3.0
 * Tested: With PHP 8.0